 Borderland Futures: Technologies, Zones, Co-existences

-The conference Borderland Futures: Technologies, Zones, Co-existences, which was originally scheduled from 25-27 June 2020 in Seoul, South Korea, has been postponed until 24-26 June 2021 due to the COVID-19 outbreak.
-For more information, see the conference website.
+The conference Borderland Futures: Technologies, Zones, Co-existences, which was originally scheduled from 25-27 June 2020 in Seoul, South Korea, has been postponed until 23 - 25 June 2022 due to the COVID-19 outbreak.

 In the past decade, Asian borderlands have experienced intense ruptures and unparalleled connectivity across diverse communities and geographies.
 The re-opening of frontiers has unleashed a development frenzy evident in new railways, road networks, import/export zones, trading ports, markets and casinos.
 Higher-level initiatives such as China’s “Belt and Road” and India’s revamped “Act East” policies seem to promise a renewed interest in creating greater social and economic spaces for mutual prosperity.
 At the same time, ground-level realities challenge these top-down notions and visions of transregional engagement and fast-track development.

 Over the past decade, peace-building and co-existence have opened new possibilities for reconciliation, resolution, and readiness for shared futures.
 State and non-state actors continue to seek new directions and pathways away from a past haunted by conflicts, violence and unsettled differences.
 In doing so, friendship ties and communal bonds can be strengthened across borders to make space for respect, recognition, and co-existence.
 Nevertheless, anxieties over security and sovereignty trigger concerns over unregulated mobilities, the prevalence of shadow economies, new forms of crime, the abuse of military force, and resource and trade wars.
 Borders are thus being reconsidered and reinforced in parts of Asia, creating new uncertainties and precarities for communities living in borderlands.